Instructions to Authors

 MANUSCRIPT FORMAT AND STRUCTURE

 - The first page of the manuscript must give: title of paper, contributor names, the full address (including email) of the author designated to receive proofs/correspondence, and total word count.
 The name of the author(s) should appear at the beginning immediately under the title, with an asterisked footnote giving the present position of the author(s) and an address (including email) for contact by readers, together with any desired acknowledgements.
+Crossref Funding Data Registry.
+In order to meet your funding requirements authors are required to name their funding sources in the manuscript.
+For further information on this process or to find out more about the CHORUS initiative please click here.
 Details of all funding sources for the work in question can be given in this footnote.
 Acknowledgements and details of non-financial support must be included at the end of the text.
 Personal acknowledgements should precede those of institutions or agencies.

 - Headings should be to journal style.
 Compound words should be hyphenated.